 Description: This flexibility involves being open to incorporating different therapeutic techniques and strategies as needed, adapting their style to best serve each patient's specific circumstances.
 By being receptive to change and innovation, a great psychiatrist can create personalized and effective treatment plans that maximize the potential for positive outcomes.

-Action Points: Find a professional who is open to using various therapeutic techniques and can adjust their treatment approach to best address your unique needs and circumstances.
+Action Points: Find a psychiatrist who is open to using various therapeutic techniques and can adjust their treatment approach to best address your unique needs and circumstances.